OpenNebula/docs/source/administration/references/oned_conf.rst

 -  **shared** : determines if the storage holding the system datastore is shared among the different hosts or not.
 Valid values: *yes* or *no*.

+- **ds_migrate**: set if system datastore migrations are allowed for this TM.
+Only useful for system datastore TMs.

 Sample configuration:

 .. code::